 Actuarial Assumptions.
-The total pension liability as of June 30, 2023 was determined by an actuarial valuation prepared as of June 30, 2022, by the investment experience for the fiscal year ending June 30, 2023.
+The total pension liability as of June 30, 2022 was determined by an actuarial valuation prepared as of June 30, 2021, and by the investment experience for the fiscal year ending June 30, 2022.
 The following actuarial assumptions are applied to all periods in the measurement:

-Inflation percentage 2.40% Salary increases, including inflation 2.65 - 17.90% Investment rate of return net of pension plan investment expense, including inflation 7.00%
+Inflation 2.40 percent Salary increases 2.65 - 17.90 percent, including inflation Investment rate of return 7.55 percent, net of pension plan investment expense, including inflation

 Mortality rates for service retirees were based on the PubS.H-2010(B) Retiree Table with the following adjustments: For males, 95% of male rates up to age 60, 110% for ages 61 to 75 and 101% for ages above 77.
-For females, 84% of the female rates up to age 72 and 100% for ages above 76.
+For females, 84% of female rates up to age 72 and 100% for ages above 76.
 Mortality rates for disability retirees were based on the PubG.H-2010 Disabled Table adjusted 134% for males and 121% for females.
 Mortality rates for Contingent Annuitants were based on the PubS.H-2010(B) Contingent Annuitant Table, adjusted 97% for males and 110% for females.
 Mortality rates will be projected generationally using the MP-2020 projection scale to account for future improvements in life expectancy.

-The actuarial assumptions used for the purposes of determining the total pension liability were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2022.
-The experience report is dated April 21, 2023.
+The actuarial assumptions used for the purposes of determining the total pension liability were based on the results of an actuarial experience study for the four-year period from July 1, 2016 to June 30, 2020.
+The experience report is dated April 20, 2021.

 The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage and by adding expected inflation.
-The most recent target asset allocation and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2023, are summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The most recent target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

+Long-Term

-Target Long-Term Expected
+Target Expected Real

-Asset Class Allocation Real Rate of Return
+Asset Class Allocation Rate of Return

-Domestic Equity 27.00 % 4.75 %
+Domestic Equity 25.00 % 4.60 %

-International Equity 22.00 4.75
+International Equity 20.00 4.50

-Global Equity 12.00 4.95
+Global Equity 12.00 4.85

-Fixed Income 20.00 1.75
+Fixed Income 18.00 1.40

-Real Estate 10.00 3.25
+Real Estate 10.00 3.65

-Private Equity 8.00 6.00
+Private Equity 10.00 6.00

+Private Infrastructure 2.00 4.00

+Private Credit 2.00 4.00

-Cash Equivalents 1.00 0.25
+Cash Equivalents 1.00 (0.10)

-100.00 %
+Total 100.00 %